A new space race? Britain enters the orbital launch business.

 For people accustomed to hearing about rocket launches from Florida or Russia, the name Spaceport Cornwall may sound like an oxymoron.
 But the United Kingdom is a builder of satellites – and now Europe’s first player in sending them into space.

-The launch, expected within days, will also be the first commercial launch from anywhere in Europe.
+The launch, expected within days, will also be the first commercial launch from anywhere in Western Europe.
 It represents a wider rise of spaceports coming online in Europe, from other parts of the U.K. to Norway and Italy.
 The moves underscore the growing importance of space globally as a commercial, scientific, and military domain – and the determination of European nations including Britain to participate.

 “I think this launch is incredibly important for the U.K.,” says Juliana Suess, research analyst and policy lead on space security at the Royal United Services Institute, a London-based defense and security think tank.
 “Among the few real tangible milestones I would pick out from the government’s recent national space strategy was the sovereign launch capability in 2022.”